 - Make provisions for a) mechanisms to manage human use and activities in the buffer zone(s), b) a management policy or plan for the area as a biosphere reserve, c) a designated authority or mechanism to implement this policy or plan, and d) programmes for research, monitoring, education or training.

 MAB reserves are nominated for inclusion in the WNBR by national governments.
 1 Some countries have enacted legislation specifically to establish MAB reserves.
 In many others, the core areas and buffer zones are designated (in whole or in part) as protected areas under national law.
-A number of biosphere reserves simultaneously encompass areas protected under other natonal systems (such as national parks or nature reserves) and other regional or international conventions and agreements (such as World Heritage sites or Ramsar sites).
+A number of biosphere reserves simultaneously encompass areas protected under other national systems (such as national parks or nature reserves) and other regional or international conventions and agreements (such as World Heritage sites or Ramsar sites).
 Ownership arrangements may vary.
 The core areas of MAB reserves are mostly public land but can be also privately owned or belong to non-governmental organizations.
 In many cases, the buffer zone is in private or community ownership, and this is generally the case for the transition area.
 These sites mainly seek to promote biodiversity conservation by combining both productive and conservation activities.
-For instance, testing and developing business models that can provide ecosystem services, such as improved access to clean water, carbon sequestration or minimizing carbon emissions through avoided deforestation or no-till agriculture that can preserve soil etc, are encouraged in MAB reserves.
+For instance, testing and developing business models that can provide ecosystem services, such as improved access to clean water, carbon sequestration or minimizing carbon emissions through avoided deforestation or no-till agriculture that can preserve soil etc., are encouraged in MAB reserves.
 1 Although there are a variety of different national and local management situations, the Seville Strategy developed in 1995 provides recommendations for developing effective MAB reserves, which include guidelines at the international and national level.
 4

 Regional and sub-regional collaboration in the management of MAB reserves exists in the form of transboundary reserves, twinning arrangements between two sites in different countries and thematic networks based on similar ecosystems.
 In accordance with the 1995 Statutory Framework for the World Network of Biosphere Reserves, all MAB reserves must be reviewed every ten years in order to assess their health, status and progress.
 4 However, in practice, it has been difficult to manage this review process because of the potentially high cost of preparing review reports or lack of adequate national infrastructure.
 As a result reviews may be undertaken less often.
 5 In theory, MAB reserves not able to meet the criteria are withdrawn from the Network.